cemilesari/blog/README.md

 3. Type `npm install` in terminal/console in the source folder where `package.json` is located
 4. You will find all the branding colors inside `src/assets/scss/now-ui-kit/_variables.scss`.
 You can change them with a `HEX` value or with other predefined variables.
 5. Run in terminal `npm start`.

-## Documentation
-The documentation for the Now UI Kit React is hosted at our [website](https://demos.creative-tim.com/now-ui-kit-react/#/documentation/introduction?ref=nukr-github-readme).

 ## File Structure